Robust Optimization as Data Augmentation for Large-scale Graphs: Experiments

-{\bf Graph Property Prediction.} Table \ref{tab:graph} summarizes the test scores of GCN, GIN, and DeeperGCN on all four OGB graph property prediction datasets. ``Virtual" means the model is augmented with virtual nodes \citep{li2017learning,gilmer2017neural,hu2020open}.
-As adversarial perturbations are crafted by gradient ascent, it would be unnatural to perturb discrete input node features.
-Following \citet{jin2019latent,zhu2019freelb}, we firstly project discrete node features into the continuous space and then adversarially augment the hidden embeddings.
+{\bf Large-scale Graph Property Prediction.} Table \ref{tab:graph} summarizes the test scores of GCN, GIN, and DeeperGCN on all four OGB graph property prediction datasets. ``Virtual" means the model is augmented with virtual nodes \citep{li2017learning,gilmer2017neural,hu2020open}.
+As adversarial perturbations are crafted by gradient ascent, it would be unnatural and suboptimal to add noises to discrete input node features \citep{zugner2018adversarial}.
+We firstly project discrete node features into the continuous space and then adversarially augment the hidden embeddings.
 On \texttt{ogbg-molhiv}, FLAG yields notable improvements, but when GCN has already been hurt by virtual nodes, FLAG appears to exaggerate the harm.
-Note that the test results on \texttt{ogbg-molhiv} all have relatively high variance compared with others, where randomness in the test result is more severe.
-On \texttt{ogbg-molpcba}, GIN-Virtual with FLAG receives an absolute value 1.31\% test AP value increase, and DeeperGCN is further enhanced to retain its SOTA performance.
-On \texttt{ogbg-ppa}, FLAG further generalizes DeeperGCN and registers a new state-of-the-art test accuracy of 77.52\%.
-On \texttt{ogbg-code}, FLAG boosts GCN-Virtual to a state-of-the-art test F1 score of 33.16.
-Besides node classification, FLAG's strong effects on graph classification prove its high versatility.
-In most cases, FLAG works well with virtual node augmentation to further enhance graph learning.
+On \texttt{ogbg-molpcba}, GIN-Virtual with FLAG receives an absolute value 1.31\% test AP value increase.
+Besides node classification and link prediction, FLAG's strong effects on graph classification prove its high versatility.